stevnw/wxMicroscope/Quickstart.md

 # wxMicroscope Quick Start Guide

 ## Dependencies issues

 You will need the wxPython and opencv-python libraries to use this program.

 <pre>  pip install wxpython opencv-python </pre>

+To launch:

+<pre> python wxMS.py </pre>

 ## Features

-This is a comprehensive overview of the currently implemented features in version 0.1.2a of wxMS.py
+This is a comprehensive overview of the currently implemented features in version 0.1.2a of wxMS.py.

 1. <b>Annotation:</b>